 “He really knows what flavors work together.
 He’s an artist, an artist who is very comfortable with the colors on his palate,” Mohiuddin said.
 “He’s probably the best chef that I know.”

 Despite juggling academics, a social life and extracurricular activities at Emory, Momin said he still found time to fuel his creativity in the kitchen.
-When his father approached him about opening their family restaurant Tava Indian Bistro, which opened in 2015 in Decatur, Ga., Momin developed most of the menu right in his Clairmont apartment, he said.
+When his father approached him about opening their family restaurant Tava Indian Bistro in Decatur, Ga., which opened in 2015, Momin developed most of the menu in his Clairmont apartment, he said.

 One of the dishes was his signature nihari sandwich — slow-braised shredded lamb seasoned with Indian spices and served on a bun — a flavorful recreation of a classic American sloppy Joe, he told the Atlanta Journal-Constitution.
 Momin’s Instagram features many of his other innovative spins on popular cuisine, including his tandoori chicken and pakora waffles, ras malai tres leches cake and chicken tikka tacos.